SaiPranaviJeedigunta/News-Recommendation-and-Summarization/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [MIT License].
 See the LICENSE file for details.